Albertov 4, 12801 Praha 2, Czech Republic - tel.: +420 224 968 001, e-mail: lge @ lf1.cuni.cz

 Left: Conventional TEM image acquired on a Tecnai Sphera 20 at an acceleration voltage of 200 kV.
 Magnification of 25000x.
 Scale bar: 50 nm.

 Right: Three cross-sections perpendicular to each other taken from the tomographic reconstruction of 69 projections acquired in the tilting range ±70°.
-The cross-sections are shown with inverted contrast.
+The cross-sections are shown with inverted

 Bottom: Three-dimensional rendering of the reconstructed image.